 Getting Started & Implementation Checklist.

 Implementing new intranet software might at first seem overwhelming.
 But it doesn't have to be that way.
-Learning how to launch your intranet for your organization is easier than ever.
+Creating an intranet and learning how to launch your intranet for your organization is easier than ever.
 With a little bit of planning and forward thinking, you can be up and running in a few weeks or less.

 We've worked with hundreds of customers to launch Communifire in organizations of all sizes.
 Each launch varies, but there are some common threads.
 We put together this list of best practices to help you with a smooth implementation.